 This is a long document, organized in chronological order.
 To go directly to the information about a particular topic or model, wait until the page finishes loading, and then click on an item in the following list.

-You may quote this page, including in eBay listings, if you credit me and provide a link to this page.
+You may quote this page, including in eBay listings, if you credit The Classic Typewriter Page.